 When two sloped roofs intersect and create a V shaped depression.

 The wall inside of a building used to determine how far up to install underlayments.

 Underlayments designed to seal wood decks and waterproof vulnerable areas.

 A way of installing valleys by laying shingles on top of each other at the valley center.

-We service the entire Dallas area including suberbs such as Richardson, Frisco and Plano.
-If you are in need of any of our services, please give us a call.
+At Hometown Roofing, we service the entire Dallas area including suburbs such as Richardson, Frisco and Plano.
+If you are in need of any of our roofing services, please give us a call.